Unitarization of infinite-range forces: graviton-graviton scattering: Treatment of the infinite-range nature of the interactions

 Thus, although the dependence on $\mfl$ is physically spurious, it will show up in a truncated perturbative expansion of $S^{(J)}$.
 On dimensional grounds it is clear that $\mfl\propto p$ because at ${\cal O}(G)$ this is the only magnitude with dimension of momentum that is available to enter inside the propagators in the Feynman diagrams giving rise to the Born term~\cite{Weinberg:1965nx}.
 Therefore, we define

 where one should expect that $a>1$ so that $\mfl$ is significantly smaller than $\sqrt{s}$.
 Thus $\log a$, which is the parameter finally entering in the partial-wave projected Born term, is ${\cal O}(1)$ because, once the IR divergences are removed, the scattering amplitudes do not involve any other pathological scale.
 Indeed, this ambiguity can only be resolved conclusively by the exact solution, or by higher order calculations (which may also open the possibility of other methods, e.g. \cite{Stevenson:1981vj,Brodsky:1982gc,Su:2012iy}.
-Along these lines, besides the naturalness criteria, we develop a method for estimating $\log a$ in Sec.~\ref{sec.200813.1}, which is also tested in models where the exact solution is known.
+Along these lines, besides the naturalness criteria, we develop a method for estimating $\log a$ in Sec.~\ref{sec.210115.2}, which is also tested in models where the exact solution is known.\footnote{In Ref.~\cite{Kulish.200121}, Kulish and Faddeev dealt with the IR divergences affecting QED by defining an $S$ matrix which is free of them and with the same physical cross sections.
+A similar method was explicitly implemented for gravity recently in \cite{Ware:2013zja} (see also \cite{Strominger:2017zoo} for a recent review).}